Why Punix¶

 vs SlapOS¶

 SlapOS occupies a different niche: multi-tenant, multi-node, instance-orchestration-first.
-The buildout-based software-release model is reproducible-by-pinning (versions + patches in software.cfg), not reproducible-by-closure-hash.
+The buildout-based software-release model is reproducible by pinning (versions + patches in software.cfg), whereas Punix and Nix derive reproducibility from the closure hash.
 See the SlapOS footnote for detail.

-Punix's Transport seam was designed after studying SlapOS's slap-host abstraction; the multi-backend pattern is one of the things we lifted.
+Punix's Transport seam was designed after studying SlapOS's slap-host abstraction; the multi-backend pattern is one adopted from SlapOS.

 vs Homebrew¶

 Brew is great at installing tools.
-It's not trying to be a service deployer, and it doesn't pretend to have a content-addressed store (the Cellar layout is path-based, not hash-based; a brew update can change /opt/homebrew/Cellar/foo/1.2.3/ underneath you).
+It's not trying to be a service deployer, and it doesn't pretend to have a content-addressed store (the Cellar layout is path-based; a brew update can change /opt/homebrew/Cellar/foo/1.2.3/ underneath you).

 The decision tree is small: